Production3000/mvp3000esp/doc/sensor_module.md

 ### <a name='WebInterface'></a>Web Interface

  *  Set how many individual measurements should be averaged before being reported.
- *  Set the nomber of measurements to average for offset and scaling measurement
+ *  Set the number of measurements to average for offset and scaling measurement
  *  Set a minimum wait time to wait between accepting new measurement data.
  *  Data interface and download.
  *  Start offset and scaling measurements.